 Different types of epilepsy and seizures

 Seizures are divided into two main types - generalised and focal (used to be called partial).
 (There are also other uncommon types of seizure.)
 If you have epilepsy you usually have recurrences of the same type of seizure.
 However, some people have different types of seizures at different times.
+See also the separate leaflet called Types of Epilepsy and Seizures.

 These occur if the abnormal electrical activity affects all or most of the brain.
 The symptoms tend to be general and involve much of your body.